onno-schuit/jeelo/public_html/mod/launcher/README.txt

 ALTER TABLE `mdl_course` ADD `groupyear` VARCHAR( 255 )

 Specify group year for each course, in this format: 7/8 (use "course settings" to get there)

+To enable copying (backup and restore) of groupyear, in:

+backup/moodle2/backup_stepslib.php
+on line 400:
+            'enablecompletion', 'completionstartonenrol', 'completionnotify', 'groupyear'));
+- add groupyear

 ----